Fantasy Patrol

-Fantasy Patrol (Сказочный патруль) is a Russian computer-animated fantasy web television series created by Vadim Volya and Evgeniy Golovin.
+Fantasy Patrol (Сказочный патруль) is a Russian animated fantasy television series created by Vadim Volya and Evgeniy Golovin.
 The series follows the adventures of four young sorceress girls who live in the city of Myshkin.
 The series is produced by Studio Parovoz.
 It premiered on the multi-series newsreel, Moolt in Cinema on April 30, 2016, and was later released to YouTube on May 19, 2016.

 A spin-off series, Fantasy Patrol: The Chronicles premiered on August 2, 2019.
 An animated film based on the series, Koshchey: The True Story is in production, planned to be released in theaters.

 Plot

 The series takes place in the mysterious city of Myshkin (Fableton in the English version), which is filled with many fairytale heroes and unusual adventures and miracles.
 The ordinary residents of the city are unsuspecting of the true nature of the city.
 Three young girls who also appear to be ordinary but are actually young sorceresses; Varya, Masha, and Snowy, move to Myshkin where they meet Helena, a local city girl.
 They soon become best friends with each other, forming a superhero team called the Fantasy Patrol.
 Their task is to observe the behavior of any fairytale characters that inhabit the city and help them, while protecting the calm side of the city from any harm, maintaining a balance between both worlds.